-If by “contamination,” they speak of our leading souls to wholeheartedly confess and repent of their sins and faults, make apologies and restitution to their fellow man, and thus get right with God, then
+If by “contamination,” they speak of our leading souls to wholeheartedly confess and repent of their sins and faults, make apologies and restitution to their fellow man, and thus get right with God, then we are guilty.

-the Gospel of Jesus Christ without charge, without calling upon our hearers to pay us for our work, then we are guilty.
+If by “contamination,” they speak of our bringing forth the Gospel of Jesus Christ without charge, without calling upon our hearers to pay us for our work, then we are guilty.

 If by “contamination,” they speak of giving people hope and faith in God, then we are guilty.

 Before God and man, we confess it, are unrepentant, and make no apologies.

 If those at Palabra Revelada know of sin in our lives, if they see fruits that lead away from God, according to the Scriptures, then let them say so.
 If not, let them forever hold their peace, because God will no longer tolerate the wagging of evil, envious, covetous, irresponsible tongues against Him and His children.
 Our God is a jealous God and nobody to despise or fool with.

 God is finished winking, and those who believe will see that what we say is true concerning the end of false apostles, prophets, teachers, accusers, and all who oppose God’s people and murmur against what He is doing.

 Consider, for your lives.
 It is time for you to repent and confess, or perish.